ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

     * **provision_key** is the key obtained from step 1.

-3. Get you Logging STS instance CRN
+3. Get your Logging STS instance CRN

     From the output of the above command, capture and save the **ID** value.
 This ID is the CRN of your STS instance.